The nightmare of living with a narcissist: Two women reveal how their lives became hell

 The 2019 edition of the book The Dangerous Case of Donald Trump: 37 Psychiatrists and Mental Health Experts Assess a President asserts, "Donald Trump is a danger to Americans and to the rest of the world."
 Psychological profiling expert and author of Narcissism and Politics Jerrold Post wrote an essay in Dangerous Case claiming Trump has a special relationship with his base.
 "Trump is a mirror-hungry leader, that is, a narcissist whose private feelings of inadequacy must be quenched by the constant adulation of his followers…"

-On the Democrat side, a 2017 New Yorker article says John F. Kennedy and Bill Clinton might have been characterised as "extreme present hedonists," narcissists, and hypomanics.
+On the democratic side, a 2017 New Yorker article says John F. Kennedy and Bill Clinton might have been characterised as "extreme present hedonists," narcissists, and hypomanics.

 Societal issue

-He says anyone having trouble with a narcissist at work should seek help from a supervisor or employee assistance programme.
-Personal relationships are more complicated.
-"You might have to see a couple's counsellor, someone specialised in assessing this kind of pattern that's occurring in relationships."

-Furstenburg says both partners can get defensive, and when a relationship becomes troubled, many conversations start with criticism.
-"Most people find it hard to admit doing something wrong, which generally activates defensiveness."
+Psychologist Kati Ludwig talks to us about narcissism from her Omanu retreat centre.
+Among a rainbow of cushions and the smell of incense, she lays out her case that Western society's values of individualism and achievement have been pushed harder during the last 50 to 60 years.
+"And that has a strong correlation to me of those underlying issues of self-esteem and self-worth that are very much related to narcissism."

-Psychologist Kati Ludwig, of Mount Maunganui, says while narcissists present as grandiose and arrogant, they have an underlying sense of insecurity and a weak sense of self-worth.
-"I think it's very much a systemic concept, and us as human beings...go in communication with this cultural vibration of certain values that we perceive as important."
+She says while narcissists present as grandiose and arrogant, they have an underlying sense of insecurity and a weak sense of self-worth.
+"I think it's very much a systemic concept, and us as human beings... go in communication with this cultural vibration of certain values that we perceive as important."

 "The whole selfie culture is another offspring of that and if we don't like it, we delete it.
 But unfortunately, we can't delete conversations or conflict, we can only avoid them."